colemcanelly/csce331-cfa-pos-system/README.md

 ## Task Breakdown
 * Ryan Paul - Tasked with creating and populating the menu item table inside our database.
 This will contain every item that is avaliable for purchase at our Chickfil-a.
 In addtion, Ryan will help create the 15 different SQL queries needed for our in lab demonstation

-* Cole McNeally - Create the python script that will take in our hand populated tables, and generate over 365 days worth of data for our database.
-In the script, Cole must generate over $1,000,000 in simulated revenue, as well as create 2 game days with a higher amount of sales.
+* Cole McAnelly - Create the python script that will take in our hand populated tables, and generate over 52 weeks worth of data for our database in the Orders, Order_Items, and Daily_Inventory tables.
+In the script, Cole must generate over $1,000,000 in simulated revenue over the 52 week span, as well as create 2 game days with a higher amount of sales.

 * Logan Kettle - Will create a better document from phase 1 outlining how each entitity relates to each other in our project.
 In addition, Logan will help create the 15 different SQL queries needed for our in lab demonstation.